A “Fresh” Summer Approach To Organizing Your Fridge

 The first day of summer starts in 48 hours.
 If you’ve been sitting on the fence, stalling to get healthy, now is the perfect time to organize your space and encourage healthy eating habits.
 It’s never too late to begin.

 Good luck, and I’d love to know how you do.

 About Kelly Anne Erdman

 Kelly Anne is a Performance Dietitian (MSc, R.D).
-As the only performance dietitian for Team Canada for 2012 London Summer Olympics, she will join our athletes overseas at the upcoming games to support their nutritional needs.
-In addition to advising on any of their individual dietary needs, Kelly Anne is also responsible for sourcing all of the food for Team Canada in their official lounge in London.
+As the only performance dietitian for Team Canada for London Summer Olympics, she joined their athletes overseas at the games to support their nutritional needs.
+In addition to advising on any of their individual dietary needs, Kelly Anne was also responsible for sourcing all of the food for Team Canada in their official lounge in London.

-She is a consultant to several Canadian Olympic-bound teams through the Canadian Sport Centre Calgary, and works in private practice at the University of Calgary Sport Medicine Centre.
+An instructor for the National Coaching Institute where she teaches nutrition to the national team coaches in the National Coaching Certification Program, she is also a consulting nutritionist for the Calgary Flames Hockey Club, as well as several corporate clients and works in private practice at the University of Calgary Sport Medicine Centre.
 In addition to working directly with athletes, she also consults with coaches on nutritional training plans for their own teams.
-Kelly Anne has her own private practice working with everyday clients as well.

 Kelly Anne has extensive experience training and competing in sport, as she was a member of the Canadian Cycling Team (Track & Road) from 1985 to 1992, competing in the 1992 Olympics in Barcelona.
 In 1999 she was inducted into the Alberta Sports Hall of Fame and Museum.

 Tell us, how do you organize your fridge?
 Have any of these tips helped you?
 Do you struggle preparing healthy meals and getting your family to make healthy choices?
 Share YOUR health food tips right here.